securityfirst/tent-content/contents_en/travel/kidnapping/expert/carry-out-plan.md

 *	Take the best available advice;
 *	Record significant events and decisions;
 *	Evaluate lessons learned where possible.

-## Need to know

-*   Keep incident details strictly confidential;
-*	Implement a need to know policy.

-(Learn more about this in [preparation](umbrella://lesson/preparation).)

-*	Bypass the usual chain of command if necessary;
-*	Exempt crisis management team from reporting to usual supervisors.

 ## Avoid paying ransom